 • increase our rate of growth within our category by 15% resulting in X more revenue

 Outcomes provide direction.
 Outcomes clarify success.
 Outcomes define priorities.
-Outcomes are all inclusive.
+Outcomes are all-inclusive.
 Every part of the organization should know the outcomes and their role in bringing the outcome to reality.
-A growth plan and dashboard not based on outcomes is already handicapped.
+A growth plan and a performance management dashboard not based on outcomes are already handicapped.

 Business Outcomes are Essential for Success

-It will be clear what data, metrics, and analytics your function needs related to customers and the market to support the outcomes and achieve the objectives.
+When you have customer-centric measurable outcomes it will be clear what data, metrics, and analytics your function needs to determine how well the function is contributing to business results.
 Success will be far less arbitrary.
 Which scenario would you prefer?

 1. A vague outcome around increasing revenue and a function’s objective framed around increasing the number of qualified leads?